hadv/vito-interface/EIP712_SIGNATURE_FIX.md

 - ✅ Updated `_recoverSigner` function to handle EIP-712 signatures
 - ✅ Added `_getEIP712Hash` function for proper hash reconstruction
 - ✅ Fixed Solidity formatting to comply with forge fmt standards
-- ✅ Maintains backward compatibility
+- ✅ Contract compiles successfully
-- ✅ Comprehensive documentation and testing
+- ⚠️ **Note**: Some existing tests may need updates to use EIP-712 signatures

 ## 🚀 **Deployment Steps**